jorop/landscaping-docs/docs/get-started.md

 ![Landscaping Tab](_media/ue4_landscaping_tab.jpg)

 3) Hit the `Select` button and choose your file
-4) Set `Max desired Tile Size` to at least 2048 meter for one of the example files above
 4) Then hit the `Import` button and the landscape from the height raster will be transformed into a Unreal Engine landscape within a few seconds
-5) That's it

 ## Next steps